-- Backboard Use: Use of the backboard is limited to times when there are no single or doubles tennis players waiting to use a tennis court.
+- Backboard Use: Use of the backboard is limited to times when there are no single or doubles players waiting to use a court.
 Single and doubles players who have not reserved a court should use Court 2 if it is empty, otherwise the person using the backboard must give up the space to the waiting tennis players.
 The courts may not be reserved for the use of the backboard.

 During Pool Season (Pool Operating)